Ryan Kesler: Vancouver Canucks (2003–2014)

-2008–2014

-With the departures of Markus Näslund, Brendan Morrison and Trevor Linden following the 2007–08 season, the Canucks were left without any captains for the 2008–09 NHL season.
+With the departures of Markus Näslund, Brendan Morrison and Trevor Linden following the 2008 off-season, the Canucks were left without any captains for the 2008–09 season.
 On September 30, 2008, Kesler was announced as a Canucks alternate captain with Willie Mitchell and Mattias Öhlund, while Canucks goaltender Roberto Luongo was named captain.
 While he at first continued to play on the third line in a largely defensive role with Burrows, head coach Alain Vigneault eventually split the duo in the midst of a poor January for the team.
 As a result, Kesler was placed on the second line with free agent acquisitions Pavol Demitra and Mats Sundin.
-Playing in a more offensive role, he set then-personal bests for the 2008–09 season, with 26 goals, 33 assists and 59 points.
-As a result, he was awarded the Cyclone Taylor Award as team MVP ahead of higher-profile teammates Luongo and Daniel and Henrik Sedin.
+Playing in a more offensive role, he set then-personal bests for the 2008–09 season, with 26 goals and 33 assists for 59 points in all 82 contests played as the Canucks returned to the playoffs, finishing third in the West.
+As a result of his breakout season, he was awarded the Cyclone Taylor Award as team MVP ahead of higher-profile teammates Luongo and Henrik and Daniel Sedin.
 Kesler gained additional recognition on a league-wide basis as a Frank J. Selke Trophy finalist along with Pavel Datsyuk of the Detroit Red Wings and Mike Richards of the Philadelphia Flyers.
 He finished as second runner-up with one first-place vote.
+In the 2009 playoffs, Kesler would record two goals and assists for four points in all 10 games as the Canucks went on to sweep the St. Louis Blues in round one before getting defeated in the second round in six games by the Chicago Blackhawks.